theCephas/koajo-web/CONTRIBUTING.md

 ### 1.2 Pull Requests

-Before creating a pull request (PR), ensure your branch is up-to-date with the latest `main` branch to avoid unnecessary conflicts.
+Before creating a pull request (PR), ensure your branch is up-to-date with the latest `dev` branch to avoid unnecessary conflicts.

 PR titles should start with the related issue ID (if applicable) and be followed by a short description.
 Example: